IgniteUI/help-topics/topics/09_JavaScript Excel Library/00_Understanding/JavaScript_Excel_Library_Overview.md

 ## Setting up the Environment

-To use the Excel library, you must reference the following JavaScript files from the Ignite UI product:
+To use the Excel library, you must reference the following JavaScript files from the %%ProductName%% product:

 -   infragistics.util.js
 -   infragistics.xml.js [new in 14.2]